Autism With PDA: How to Support Someone in Everyday Life

 How does PDA differ from other autism profiles?

 While all autistic individuals may experience anxiety, those with PDA respond to demands with intense resistance, even toward enjoyable activities.
-This is different from other autism profiles where routine and predictability can offer comfort.
+Other autism profiles often find routine and predictability comforting.

 What are common signs of PDA?